HAMLET: Switch your Vision-Language-Action Model into a History-Aware Policy: Introduction

 To validate the effectiveness and generality of \methodname, we conduct comprehensive experiments across both real-world and simulation environments.
 We first evaluate \methodname on the long-horizon, real-world tasks that require reasoning over past trajectories.
 We show that \methodname improves performance by 47.2\% over the na\"ively fine-tuned VLA, which demonstrates the effectiveness of exploiting historical information for real-world robot policy learning.
 We further examine the generality and applicability of \methodname across different VLA backbones.
 When fine-tuning GR00T N1.5~\citep{nvidia2025gr00t} on the RoboCasa~\citep{nasiriany2024robocasa} Kitchen dataset, \methodname achieves an average success rate of 66.4\%, compared to 64.1\% for the baseline.
 Similarly, when applied to CogACT~\citep{li2024cogact} on the SimplerEnv-Bridge~\citep{li2024evaluating} dataset, \methodname attains 63.5\%, substantially improving over the baseline performance of 52.1\%.
 These results highlight that incorporating history-awareness consistently yields benefits across diverse VLA policies, and that \methodname provides consistent improvements in a flexible, plug-in manner.

-\textbf{Contributions.} Our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item Motivated by VLAs' reliance on the current observation alone, we propose \methodname, a plug-and-play framework that integrates history-awareness into pre-trained VLAs. \item We introduce \textit{moment tokens}, initialized with time-contrastive learning, to capture key temporal cues at each timestep.
+\textbf{Contributions.} Our contributions are as follows: \begin{itemize}[leftmargin=*,itemsep=0mm] \item Motivated by VLAs' reliance on the current observation alone, we propose \methodname, an easily integrable framework that enables history-awareness in pre-trained VLAs. \item We introduce \textit{moment tokens}, initialized with time-contrastive learning, to capture key temporal cues at each timestep.
 Building on this, we design a lightweight \textit{memory module} that selectively aggregates these tokens across timesteps to produce history-aware features for action prediction. \item We validate \methodname across both real-world and simulation benchmarks, achieving substantial gains over state-of-the-art baselines.
 By alleviating backbone models' reliance on the current observation, \methodname delivers consistent improvements, especially with the strongest benefits on long-horizon tasks.
 Importantly, its backbone-agnostic design allows seamless and efficient integration into diverse VLAs without requiring any additional large-scale pre-training. \end{itemize}